Learning Lincoln On-line

 Search this photo of President Lincoln by clicking objects or details and find "14" interesting readings concerning the President during his Springfield years.
 Print this page if you like and check off each reading as you find them.
 You will then read the articles and complete part two by answering the questions about each reading.

-of pictures, documents and other items to illustrate the Study Area.
+be displays of pictures, documents and other items to illustrate the

 1. Life with the Lincolns in Springfield 1840's through late 1859's: Mary's social life; The Lincoln boys; Politics of the times; The Lincolns leave Springfield in 1861.
 The girls will get to learn about Mary and her sister Elizabeth's social life, cooking, the "fan" and the "gloves."
 Boys will learn about the Lincoln household including food, boys' play, and the Lincoln animals, as well as appropriate behavior for teen boys in Springfield high society.

 Life for a black person in

 1840's and 1850's: The Fugitive Slave Law and the Black Laws of